How to prevent tooth decay (or stop it from getting worse)

 The problem is frequency or the number of times per day that sweet things are placed in the mouth.
 So we deal with the frequency.

-The simple secret is to make a decision to leave 3.5 to 4 hours between sweet consumptions.
-Immediately the frequency is reduced to 4-5 maximum per day.
-It also means that the teeth have this time (4 hours) to recover from the effects of acid produced by sugars.
+The simple secret is to make a decision to leave 3.5 to 4 hours between sweet consumptions (of course, it would be even better to cut out sweets for some of these meals, and only have them as occasional treats).
+It means that the teeth have this time (4 hours) to recover from the effects of acid produced by sugars.
+It also means that you automatically cut down the number of acid attacks to 4-5 per day.

 Fair Play to You and Your Teeth